Edwards County License Hearing Guide

 Related Guides

-Edwards DUI License Suspension & ALR Hearing
+Edwards County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: The hearing is requested from the Texas Department of Public Safety (DPS).
+• Where to Request: You must request the hearing from the Texas Department of Public Safety (DPS).

 Automatic License Suspension